MBC Group

-MBC Group (مجموعة إم بي سي), is a Saudi media conglomerate based in the Middle East and North Africa region.
-Launched in London in 1991, the company moved to its headquarters to Dubai in 2002 then moved to Riyadh in 2022.
+MBC Group (مجموعة إم بي سي), formerly known as Middle East Broadcasting Center (مركز تلفزيون الشرق الأوسط), is a Saudi media conglomerate based in the Riyadh region.
+Launched in London in 1991, the company moved its headquarters to Dubai in 2002 and to Riyadh in 2022.
+It is majority owned by the Saudi government-operated Public Investment Fund.

-MBC Group operates over 17 free-to-air satellite TV channels, and a video on demand service (Shahid).
-MBC was the first broadcaster to provide a satellite-based free-to-air 24-hour television broadcasting network across the Arab world.
-The Group's current chairman is Waleed bin Ibrahim Al Ibrahim.
-Sam Barnett returned as MBC Group CEO in December 2020 after a one-year departure.
-MBC's television arm, MBC TV, broadcasts via Eutelsat, Arabsat and Nilesat satellites.
+MBC Group operates over 19 free-to-air satellite TV channels, and a video-on-demand service (Shahid).
+MBC 1 was the first broadcaster to provide a satellite-based, free-to-air 24-hour television broadcasting network across the Arab world.
+The Group's current chairman is Sam Barnett.
+Barnett returned as MBC Group CEO in December 2020 after a one-year departure.
+MBC's television arm broadcasts via Eutelsat, Arabsat and Nilesat satellites.
 MBC has more than 2,000 staff.

 In recent years MBC has been hit with major rounds of financial cuts, leading to 150 layoffs and major production cuts.
 These cuts were driven in part due to advertising not covering production costs and the failure to acquire exclusive rights to the Saudi league.
 As of 2011 MBC reported 165 million viewers.

+In 2023, 60% of MBC group was owned by Istedamah Holding Company (a subsidiary of the Saudi government's Ministry of Finance), with the rest belonging to its founder Waleed bin Ibrahim Al Ibrahim.
+In 2023, MBC Group announced its initial public offering (IPO).
+The offering consisted of a primary offering of 33,250,000 new ordinary shares, representing 10% of the company's share capital post-listing.
+This move marked a significant step in the company's financial strategy and opened up new avenues for investment and growth.
+By October 2024, the stake owned by Istedamah had dropped to 54%, and this stake was transferred to the Public Investment Fund in November 2024.

 TV channels and services

-All MBC channels are free-to-air except for the HD channels and MBC Plus Variety.
-They are available on OSN, STC TV & STC TV Home IPTV and my-HD satellite service.
+All MBC channels are free-to-air except for the HD channels and MBC Plus Variety and MBC Plus eLife.
+They are available on OSN, STC TV and my-HD satellite service.
 They are all Pay-TV service providers in the Middle East.

-MBC1
+Al Arabiya

+Al Arabiya is an international news channel launched in 2003, which broadcasts across the MENA region.

+MBC 1

-Launched in 1991 as the first independent free-to-air pan-Arab channel, MBC1 is the leading channel in MENA region for family entertainment.
+Launched in 1991 as the first independent free-to-air Pan-Arab channel, MBC 1 is the leading channel in MENA region for family entertainment.

-MBC2
+MBC 2

 The first free-to-air movie channel in the Arab world, MBC 2 offers a 24-hour non-stop stream of Hollywood movies, from blockbusters to classics and international films.
-This channel is censored to not show violence and pornography, including deep kiss, fetishism, eroticas, and nudity—all forms have been cut.
+Films are censored for violence and sensual/sexual scenes to comply with Islamic laws and mores.